cgomesu/website/_posts/2021-06-04-smarter-hass.md

 For the example above, it's been cloudy for 2.6% of the time today, we had roughly 10 hours of sunny weather yesterday, and the weather changed to rainy 5 times over the week.

 Because I have not been running HASS and collecting `weather.home` data over this week in a reliable way, **the reported metrics can be quite misleading**, as noted in the [Sampling](#sampling) section.
-For a proper representation of the statistics over the configured timespans, make sure to keep your HASS instance running (and in this case, check that the cloud polling has been working without extended service outages) for at least as long as the configured timespans.
+For a proper representation of the statistics over the configured time-range, make sure to keep your HASS instance running (and in this case, check that the cloud polling has been working without extended service outages) for at least as long as the configured time-range.
 {:.notice--warning}

 #### Additional references